Te āhua o ā mātou mahi How we operate

 5. Natural environment: We work together to ensure we are working towards significant improvements to te mauri o te taiao.

-We engage with mana whenua in the initial stages of a project to identify where and how they would like to be involved.
-Often, we work with mana whenua-nominated artists and technical experts to create spaces that reflect Māori identity.
+Eke Panuku engages with mana whenua in the initial stages of a project to identify where and how they would like to be involved.
+Often, Eke Panuku works with mana whenua-nominated artists and technical experts to create spaces that reflect Māori identity.

-Eke Panuku also engages with mana whenua when preparing commercial development opportunities within our regeneration programme.
-We either engage directly with mana whenua as developers, or we broker conversations between developers and mana whenua.
+Eke Panuku also engages with mana whenua when preparing commercial development opportunities within its regeneration programme - either engaging directly with mana whenua as developers, or brokering conversations between developers and mana whenua.

-Eke Panuku partners with mana whenua individually and collectively to ensure that our work responds to their aspirations.
-Typically, Eke Panuku will host a weekly forum and invite mana whenua to engage with us on the work within our programme.
+Eke Panuku partners with mana whenua individually and collectively to ensure that its work responds to their aspirations.
+Typically, Eke Panuku will host a weekly forum and invite mana whenua to engage with it on the programme.

-As well as weekly engagement on projects, mana whenua meet with our Executive Lead Team quarterly and the Eke Panuku Board twice a year to maintain relationships and discuss any overarching issues and opportunities.
+As well as weekly engagement on projects, mana whenua meet with the Eke Panuku Executive Lead Team quarterly, and the Eke Panuku Board twice a year, to maintain relationships and discuss any overarching issues and opportunities.

-You can read more about our partnering with mana whenua here.
+You can read more about partnering with mana whenua here.

 Quality regeneration through rigour, review and market discipline

-Our regeneration activity is founded on working to strategy and being "place-led" through engagement with community and partners.
-From that foundation - our plans and designs are developed within rigorous frameworks, so that our governance, partners and the community can have confidence in the end result.
-We then invite proposals from the private sector - to harness their expertise, innovation and competitive discipline, further ensuring value for money.
+Eke Panuku regeneration activity is founded on working to strategy and being "place-led" through engagement with community and partners.
+From that foundation - plans and designs are developed within rigorous frameworks, so that governance, partners and the community can have confidence in the end result.
+Eke Panuku then invites proposals from the private sector - to harness their expertise, innovation and competitive discipline, further ensuring value for money.

 Read more about these processes below.